-Why not throw in some pirate gold coins too, just to make the whole game a little more lifelike!
+Why not throw in some pirate gold coins, too, to make the whole game a little more lifelike!

 Honestly, this is hours of fun.

 Give your Toddler hours and hours of tremendous fun with the Melissa and Doug Lock and Latch Board!

 Here we have a wooden skills activity board with 4 lots of doors for them to open and explore until their heart is content.

 It is a pretty sturdy design, which is awesome because we all know that toddler has absolutely no self-control when they get excited, right?

 I have spent many hours locked in a cell!
 Obviously, I am talking about at home…and the cell is usually a different room or even an imaginary cell in the same room as my son.

-One of the games he loves to play the most is where he is the Police and I am a bad guy.
-First, he gives me a few seconds warning, then I have to run away and he catches me.
-Then, on go the handcuffs and I am marched over to wherever he decides the cell is.
+One of the games he loves to play the most is the Police, and I am a bad guy.
+First, he gives me a few seconds warning, then I have to run away, and he catches me.
+Then, the handcuffs are placed on my wrists, and I am marched over to wherever he decides the cell is.

 He takes the cuffs off my wrists and slams the imaginary cell door.

 Repeat that sequence.
 Time…and time again.

-It is awesome fun for him, and I get a bit of exercise too, so everyone is a winner!
+It is awesome fun for him, and I get a bit of exercise, so everyone is a winner!

-Toddlers have a habit of putting things down and not remembering where they left it.
-If you lose the key, you take away a lot of the fun and you will quickly find the handcuffs put to the back of the toy room never to be seen again.
+Toddlers have a habit of putting things down and not remembering where they left them.
+If you lose the key, you take away a lot of the fun, and you will quickly find the handcuffs put to the back of the toy room, never to be seen again.

 Why a Toddler WILL LOVE Toys With Locks and Keys

 My son absolutely loves playing with his toys.
 What kid doesn’t?

 Toys come and go, especially when they are a toddler and are progressing very quickly.

 During my son’s years as a toddler, the toys that he would go back to, time and time again, were the toys with a lock.
 In fact, he still plays with them now!